eggy03/PaperTrailBot/README.md

 > 📎 Get it from here: https://discord.com/discovery/applications/1381658412550590475

+> [!IMPORTANT]
+> PaperTrail is currently in maintenance mode.
+Existing bugs will be fixed, dependency updates will be provided
+> but large new features will likely not be added.

 # Self-Hosting Guide
 > [!IMPORTANT]
 > Please note that this is only for advanced users who want to self-host this bot